jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) all the powers, authority, protections, and privileges of a member of the Police (including a constable).

 ### 23 Restrictions on exercise of certain powers
-(1) Despite sections 21 and 22, sections 121, 128, 129, and 177 of the Search and Surveillance Act 2012 (which relate to a general power to stop vehicles) do not apply to a member of the armed forces, or an officer who is not also a constable.
+(1) Despite sections 21 and 22, sections 121, 128, 129, and 177 of the Search and Surveillance Act 2012 (which relate to a general power to stop vehicles) do not apply to a member of the Armed Forces, or an officer who is not also a constable.
-(2) Despite sections 21 and 22, section 3(2)(a)(ii) of the Arms Act 1983 (which authorises the possession of firearms and restricted weapons by members of the Police) does not apply to a member of the armed forces, or an officer who is not also a member of the Police..
+(2) Despite sections 21 and 22, section 3(2)(a)(ii) of the Arms Act 1983 (which authorises the possession of firearms and restricted weapons by members of the Police) does not apply to a member of the Armed Forces, or an officer who is not also a member of the Police.
-(3) Despite sections 21 and 22, the following provisions do not apply to a member of the armed forces, or an officer who is not also a constable:
+(3) Despite sections 21 and 22, the following provisions do not apply to a member of the Armed Forces, or an officer who is not also a constable:
   (a) section 18 of the Misuse of Drugs Act 1975 (which confers powers of search and seizure):
   (b) section 13A of the Misuse of Drugs Amendment Act 1978 (which confers powers in relation to internal concealment):
   (c)